anirudhRowjee/saturn/README.md

 ```

-And recieve a POST request on a specified webhook URL, after 10 Minutes, with the following format:
+And recieve a POST request on a specified webhook URL, after 10 seconds, with the following format:
 ```json
 {"event_id": "first", "message": "lol", "time_initiated": ""}
 ```